Branko Đurić: Career

-Early acting roles
+1984–1985: Early roles: Top lista nadrealista, Audicija, and TV ads

-In April 1984, Đurić became involved with Top lista nadrealista, a prime time television show on TV Sarajevo that combined folk music with sketch comedy.
-The show was created by a group of Sarajevo youth from the New Primitivism subculture and featured comedic sketches interspersed with performances by local folk music stars.
-Before Top lista nadrealista the group had been making a 15-minute weekly radio segment airing as part of the Saturday morning Primus program on Radio Sarajevo's channel two.
+In April 1984, while considering another application to the ASU, Đurić joined Top lista nadrealista, a newly launched TV Sarajevo prime time program that combined Norodna muzika with sketch comedy.
+The show was made by a group of young Sarajevans from the New Primitivism subculture, whom Đurić already knew.
+The sketches were positioned as comedy interludes between performances by leading folk musicians.
+The group had been performing weekly on radio for three years before the show reached the Yugoslav Radio Television national television audience.

-While filming Top lista nadrealista, Đurić also starred in a music video for Zabranjeno Pušenje's song "Neću da budem Švabo u dotiranom filmu" in 1984, produced by TV Sarajevo.
-During filming, Đurić mentioned his challenges in getting accepted at the ASU to the director, Ademir Kenović.
-Kenović connected Đurić with film director Vuk Janić who helped him prepare material for another audition, which resulted in Đurić's acceptance into ASU later that year.
+While filming Top lista nadrealista, Đurić made a brief appearance in a TV Sarajevo-produced, Ademir Kenović-directed music video for the New Primitive band Zabranjeno Pušenje's track "Neću da budem Švabo u dotiranom filmu".
+During filming, Đurić mentioned his challenges in getting accepted at the ASU to Kenović who responded by connecting him with film director Vuk Janić, who in turn helped Đurić prepare material for another audition that would result in Đurić being accepted for the fall 1984 academic year.

-From June 1984, episodes of Top lista nadrealista aired on TV Sarajevo's second channel.
-Reception was initially tepid but warmed over time. Đurić played multiple characters, including a jumpy TV station security guard with the catchphrase "Ćega, ba".
-The show's popularity and focus on folk music led to the cast receiving offers from local promoters and managers, including Rizo Rondić, to perform sketch comedy at live shows and tours across Bosnia.

-Đurić and his colleague Zenit Đozić accepted many of these offers throughout 1984, performing as comic relief on folk music tours including "Udri kapom o ledinu", "Zasviraj i za pojas zadjeni" and "Prođoh Bosnu pjevajući".
+In the meantime, from early June 1984, episodes of Top lista nadrealista began airing on TV Sarajevo's second channel. Đurić played multiple characters, most prominently a jumpy TV station security guard with the catchphrase "Ćega, ba".
+The show's popularity and focus on folk music led to the cast receiving offers from local promoters and managers, including Rizo Rondić, to perform sketch comedy at live shows and tours across Bosnia. Đurić and his colleague Zenit Đozić accepted many of these offers throughout 1984, performing as comic relief on folk music tours including "Udri kapom o ledinu", "Zasviraj i za pojas zadjeni" and "Prođoh Bosnu pjevajući".